 Carole Petipher is an experienced guide and lecturer on combined history and art tours in France with 20 years’ experience.
 Having lived and worked on a number of bespoke river vessels and converted barges there she has used them as a platform from which to research her lectures.
 She uses art in all its guises to explore the characters that shaped France and likes to delve behind the scenes to discover hidden truths.

-08 Mar 2021 Mackintosh and the Glasgow Four – Anne Anderson
+Mackintosh and the Glasgow Four.
+Lecture by Anne Anderson

-Charles Rennie Mackintosh is now regarded as Britain’s greatest architect but it is well known that his potential was never fully realised during his lifetime and he ended his days in obscurity.
-The role played by his wife, Margaret Macdonald, and his collaborators, Francis Macdonald and Herbert MacNair has also been obscured.
-At the time Mackintosh claimed that while he was talented his wife was a genius.
-Margaret certainly played an important part in the creation of those wonderful white interiors designed for Vienna in 1900 and Turin 1902.
-It was Margaret who was largely responsible for the decoration of the furniture – the addition of beautiful beaten pewter panels with distinctive ‘spooky ladies’.
-The Macdonald girls, who drew on Japanese works of art, the English Arts and Crafts movement and the graphics of Aubrey Beardsley, helped to create the Glasgow style.
-This lecture will explore the Four’s work in Glasgow, through their major commissions for the Glasgow School of Art, the Hill House, Helensburgh, and Miss Cranston’s Tea Rooms.
+Charles Rennie Mackintosh is now regarded as Britain’s greatest architect but his potential was never fully realised during his lifetime and he ended his days in obscurity.
+The role played by his wife Margaret Macdonald, her sister Frances Macdonald and Herbert MacNair has also been obscured: Mackintosh himself claimed that, while he was talented, his wife was a genius.
+Margaret certainly played an important part in the creation of those wonderful white interiors designed for Vienna in 1900 and Turin 1902 and it was Margaret who was largely responsible for the decoration of the furniture – the addition of beautiful beaten pewter panels with their distinctive ‘spooky ladies’.
+The Macdonald sisters – inspired by Japanese works of art, the English Arts and Crafts movement and the graphics of Aubrey Beardsley – helped to create the Glasgow Style.
+This lecture will explore the Four’s work in Glasgow through their major commissions for the Glasgow School of Art, the Hill House, Helensburgh, and Miss Cranston’s Tea Rooms.

-Anne Anderson was a senior lecturer in Art and Design History at Southampton Solent University for 14 year.
-Her book on The Perseus Series was published for the Edward Burne-Jones exhibition (2018).
-She has held several prestigious fellowships including Fellow of the Huntington Library, CA (2008 and 2018) and Fellow of the Henry Francis DuPont Winterthur Library and Museum (2009/10).
+Anne Anderson was a senior lecturer in Art and Design History at Southampton Solent University for 14 years.
+Her book on the Perseus Series was published for the Edward Burne-Jones exhibition in 2018.
+She has held several prestigious fellowships including Fellow of the Huntington Library in California (2008 and 2018) and Fellow of the Henry Francis DuPont Winterthur Library and Museum in Delaware (2009/10).
 Currently a tutor for the V&A Learning Academy, Anne specialises in Art Nouveau and the Arts and Crafts movement.

-10 May 2021 Ruskin: His Impact, Achievement and Legacy – David Cross
+Ruskin: His Impact, Achievement and Legacy.
+Lecture by David Cross

 Arguably the greatest Victorian polymath, Ruskin stoutly defended both Turner and the Pre-Raphaelites.
 A patient and enthusiastic teacher of drawing, he was a significant collector of paintings and a perceptive critic.
 A scholar of the northern gothic, he also elucidated the evolution of Venetian architecture.
 Generous with his treasures, he endowed a museum for working men at Sheffield, supported the Working Men’s College in London and did much to encourage the education of women.
-In the arts and crafts he advocated high quality workmanship, whilst criticising exploitative industrialists.
+In the Arts and Crafts movement, he advocated high-quality workmanship, whilst criticising exploitative industrialists.
 His books influenced Tolstoy, Gandhi and the founders of the National Trust.

 David Cross is an Hon.
 Research Fellow, Durham University.
 He is the author of a biography of George Romney and specialises in Lake District artists of all genres.
 His volume in the national series on public sculpture is Public Sculpture of Lancashire and Cumbria and was published in 2017.

-14 Jun 2021 The Bronzes of Ife and Benin and an historical review of the art and sculpture of Nigeria – Richard Thomas
+The Bronzes of Ife and Benin and a Historical Review of the Art And Sculpture of Nigeria.
+Lecture by Dr Richard Thomas

-Africa is not generally associated with great art but Nigeria is associated with 3 major artistic traditions; the 2,000 year old Nok terracotta’s of the north, the Bronzes of Ife from the C12-C15 and the later Benin Bronzes.
+Africa is not generally associated with great art but Nigeria is associated with three major artistic traditions: the 2,000-year-old Nok terracottas of the north; the Bronzes of Ife from the 12th to the 15th Centuries; and the later Benin Bronzes.
 Richard lived in Nigeria in the 1960s, near Ife, and became familiar with the art of Ife and Benin and the role they played in society.
-The art, the technology (using the lost wax process) and the cultural relevance of the Bronzes will be illustrated and discussed in the lecture.
+The art, the technology (using the lost wax process) and the cultural relevance of the Bronzes will be illustrated and discussed in his lecture.